 Even once you are a professional dog trainer, you should never be too proud to continue learning.
 Ask questions, try out different solutions, keep on educating yourself – this is the only way to be the best trainer you can be, and deliver the best results to your clients.

 How Long Do You Have To Go To School To Be A Dog Trainer?

 As you might have already guessed from the above – training is not a skill you have to acquire and then you are done, such as riding a bicycle.
 Rather, you should view training as a life-long journey in which you will never stop learning.
 Every dog you train will teach your something new, and every issue you encounter will let you learn more.

-However, as a ballpark estimate you should plan to spend about 1-2 years training dogs and studying behavior before offering your services as a professional dog trainer.
+However, as a ballpark estimate you should plan to spend couple years training dogs and studying behavior before offering your services as a professional dog trainer.

 Certifications Aren’t Everything

 Certifications are often a big discussion point among professional dog trainers and those who want to become one.

 The truth is that you will find great dog trainers with certifications, bad dog trainers without – but also good trainers without certifications and bad trainers that have them.